jacktrip/jacktrip/README.md

 You can use it between any combination of Linux and Mac OS X (i.e., one end using Linux can connect to the other using Mac OS X).

-It is currently being developed and actively tested at [CCRMA](http://ccrma.stanford.edu/) by the [SoundWIRE group](http://ccrma.stanford.edu/groups/soundwire/).

 ## Links ##
   * Preliminary [Documentation](http://ccrma.stanford.edu/groups/soundwire/software/jacktrip/) and [API](http://ccrma.stanford.edu/groups/soundwire/software/jacktrip/annotated.html).